-The Hallmark University Seal, designed by a dedicated committee of faculty and staff, was created during Hallmark's forty-fifth anniversary year when Hallmark College became Hallmark University.
-It is inspired by our Mission Statement: "We change individual lives by developing superior skills, knowledge, and character."
+The Hallmark University Seal, meticulously designed by a dedicated committee of faculty and staff, was crafted during the institution's forty-fifth anniversary, coinciding with the transition from Hallmark College to Hallmark University.
+This emblem draws inspiration from the University's Mission Statement: "We change individual lives by developing superior skills, knowledge, and character."

-The outer ring of the seal displays the name of the university and the date of the institution's founding in 1969.
-At its center is a star, representing the Lone Star of Texas, superimposed on a cross, which testifies that this University is a Christian organization.
+The outer ring of the seal proudly showcases the university's name and the founding date in 1969.
+Positioned at its core is a star, symbolizing the Lone Star of Texas, overlaid on a cross, affirming the university's Christian identity.

-The academic laurels signify our commitment to the standards of higher education and academic achievement.
-The inner circle immediately below Hallmark University is inscribed with the Latin words "Conscientia" for knowledge, "Artis" for skills, and "Virtus" for character.
-The links, or chains, on the inner part of the seal, indicate our obligation and responsibility to develop all three of these dimensions in our graduates.
+Academic laurels encircle the seal, representing our unwavering commitment to the high standards of higher education and academic excellence.
+Within the inner circle, beneath the Hallmark University inscription, are the Latin words "Conscientia" for knowledge, "Artis" for skills, and "Virtus" for character.
+The links or chains on the seal's inner part signify the duty and dedication to cultivating all three dimensions-knowledge, skills, and character-in the University's graduates.
+The Hallmark University Seal encapsulates a profound commitment to developing well-rounded individuals equipped with superior attributes for success in their academic and professional journeys.